browserengineering/book/book/visual-effects.md

 Compositing Pixels
 ==================

-Let's pause and explore how opacity actually works under the hood.
+Now let's pause and explore how opacity actually works under the hood.
 Skia, SDL, and many other color libraries account for opacity with a fourth *alpha* value for each pixel.[^alpha-vs-opacity] An alpha of 0 means the pixel is fully transparent (meaning, no matter what the